 Lakota Language Immersion Childcare

-Iyápi Glukínipi / Lakota Immersion Childcare, is a "language nest"-style daycare program that accepts children no later than their second birthday, in order start them at a pre-verbal age.
-Our mission is to teach children on the Pine Ridge Reservation Lakota as a first language, in a nurturing and enriched childcare setting, as a basis for continued fluency throughout their lives, to be full participants in the revitalization of their heritage language.
-We opened our doors in November, 2012, and currently serve five children and their families.
+Lakota Immersion Childcare / Iyápi Glukínipi is a "language nest"-style daycare program that accepts children no later than their second birthday, in order start them learning Lakota from a pre-verbal age.
+Our program's official mission is to teach children on the Pine Ridge Reservation Lakota as a first language, in a nurturing and enriched childcare setting, as a basis for continued fluency throughout their lives, to be full participants in the revitalization of their heritage language.
+We opened our doors in November, 2012, and currently serve ten children and their families.
 We plan to expand by admitting new cohorts over the next several years.

 11/23 Update: Another Move and a New Start